prisma/prisma1/docs/04-Reference/01-Service-Definition/03-Deploying-Services.md

 ## Providing migration values

 Sometimes your changes require _migration values_ to be added for the deployment.
 For example, when a you're adding a non-nullable field to a model type for which there are already existing nodes in the database.
-In these cases, you need to add the `@migrationValue` directory to the corresponding field.
+In these cases, you need to add the `@migrationValue` directive to the corresponding field.
 You can read more about migration values [here](!alias-paesahku9t).